ethan5191/F1Data/ReadMe.md

 Project Status: Work in Progress (WIP)

-This project is currently in an early development stage.
-At the moment, it prints telemetry data directly to the console of an IDE.
-Logging functionality has not yet been implemented, and the project is not yet packaged (e.g., no .jar or .war build available).
+This project is in active development.
+While some telemetry data is still printed to the console for debugging, the primary focus has shifted to rendering data in dedicated UI components.

+The data processing logic runs continuously in the background, regardless of a component's visibility.
+This allows for dynamic control of the UI, such as showing or hiding panels based on whether the car is on the track or in the garage.

 Current Features

-    Lap Completion Output
-    When any driver completes a lap, the project prints detailed lap information.
-This data is sourced from the IndividualLapInfo object and uses its built-in print methods.

-    Pause-Based Data Output
-    Setup and lap time data are printed when the pause button is pressed.

-        Two pause button values are currently supported.

-        Both values are mapped specifically for the McLaren GT3 Fanatec wheel.

-        Future plans include:

-            Making the pause button mapping configurable.

-            Possibly removing this trigger once UI components are implemented.

-    F1 24 UDP Telemetry Support
-    Constants exist for all F1 24 UDP telemetry packet types, though the project currently only processes a subset of them.
+The application currently supports six separate data panels:

+    Latest Lap: Displays the most recent lap time and details for all drivers on the track.

+    All Laps: Provides a detailed breakdown of every lap for all drivers.

+    Car Setup: Shows the current vehicle setup (e.g., wing settings, camber, toe) for all drivers.

+    Fastest Speed Trap: Ranks the fastest speed trap times for each individual driver.

+    All Speed Traps: Records and displays every speed trap time for both the player and their teammate.

+    Run Data: Tracks and presents run-specific data for both the player and their teammate.

 Architecture Overview

 F1DataMain

-    This is the main class responsible for:
+This is the core class of the application.
+It is responsible for:

-        Receiving UDP telemetry data.
+    Receiving and processing raw UDP telemetry data packets.

-        Parsing the data packets.
+    Parsing and interpreting the received data.

-        Building and managing the internal data structures.
+    Building and managing the internal data structures that hold the state of the session.

+F1DataUI

+This class manages the user interface.
+It is responsible for:

+    Handling the UI thread.

+    Running the F1DataMain class on a separate, dedicated thread to ensure the UI remains responsive.

+Panel Structure

+Each UI panel follows a consistent architecture:

+    Stage: Each panel is managed by its own Stage class, which extends the abstractStage parent.

+    Dashboard: Each panel's visual content is a custom Dashboard class that extends the HBox object.
+Data Consumers

+The application uses two primary data consumers to process specific telemetry data types:

+    DriverDataDTO: Used by the lap time and car setup panels.

+    SpeedTrapDTO: Used by both speed trap panels.